Administrators and Teachers

 Career service provider (CSP)

 As part of the 2024 – 2027 Request for Proposal (RFP), each adult education and literacy council provider must have a Career Coach or a Career Service Provider (CSP) on staff to assist students in transitioning into the workplace and post-secondary education or training.
-LaTasha Dale Warren, Career Coach for the Division of Workforce Services, Adult Education Section, will be the presenter for the course.
-The Spring 2025 training is scheduled for February 05, 2025 – May 07, 2025.
-There are required face-to-face meetings on February 05 – 06, March 18 -19, and April 22, 2025.
+LaTasha Dale-Warren, Career Coach for the Arkansas Workforce Connection, Office of Adult Education, will be the presenter for the course.
+The Fall 2025 training is scheduled for September 10, 2025 – December 10, 2025.
+Face-to-face meetings are required on September 10, October 14-15, and November 18, 2025.

 Career Service Provider Application